AlbertoSinigaglia/canvas-animations/README.md

 ```

 ## Phyllotaxis
-Simple animation spawning some points in order to create a Phyllotaxy.
+Simple animation which spawns some points in order to create a Phyllotaxy.
 You can change the angle in order to get different results
 ```javascript
 //one of those
 var angle=n*137.7;